How to nail an interview—even if you’re not qualified for the job

 Let your resume open more doors

-There are plenty of ways you can position yourself for a job you're not completely and totally qualified for.
-One way to get invited to more interviews is to make sure your resume highlights transferable skills and applies your existing strengths to the job you're interested in.
+Knowing how to nail an interview is one of the ways you can position yourself for a job you're not completely and totally qualified for.
+Another way to get invited to more interviews is to make sure your resume highlights transferable skills and applies your existing strengths to the job you're interested in.
 Not sure your resume is doing that currently?
 Get a free resume evaluation today from the experts at Monster's Resume Writing Service.
 You'll get detailed feedback in two business days, including a review of your resume's appearance and content, and a prediction of a recruiter's first impression.
 Making a smart, strong first impression is a great way to get the message across to hiring managers that you're worth taking a chance on.